 Research Structure and Members of this Division

 This division is divided into four major groups, and some of their research activities are presented below.

 ・ Elucidation of the mechanisms of health promotion and longevity through physical activity

 Based on exercise physiology, behavioral physiology, material science, and metabolism, this group uses non-contact methods to quantify the amount of physical activity using animal models and explore the optimal amount of physical activity for physical and mental health in order to elucidate the mechanisms of health promotion and longevity from daily physical activity.

-・ Transcutaneous energy transmission for electronic devices implanted in the body
+・ Transcutaneous energy transmission for body-implanted electronic devices

 Transcutaneous energy transmission and information transmission systems for medical electronic devices implanted inside the body are studied.
-This system completely reduces the risk of infection when supplying the drive energy essential for device operation. and achieves miniaturization and weight reduction through battery-less operation (Figure 1).
+This system completely reduces the risk of infection when supplying the driving energy essential for device operation. and achieves miniaturization and weight reduction through battery-free operation (Fig.１).

-We are researching and developing compact, high-gain biometric antennas that can be used in the vicinity of living bodies and are not easily affected by them.
+We are researching and developing compact, high-gain biometric antennas that can be used near living bodies and are not easily affected by them.

-・ Low power consumption, high quality, and secure wireless communication
+・ Low power, high quality and secure wireless communication

 This group is researching communication methods that achieve high speed, large capacity, high quality/low latency, multiple simultaneous connections, and low power consumption without degrading transmission quality.
-These are envisioned to transmit biometric and other information measured by the sensing group to medical facilities using wireless communications.
-Furthermore, research conduct on the promotion of secure, safe, and secure use of radio waves by defending information and communications against unauthorized access and malicious attacks.
+These are envisioned for transmitting biometric and other information measured by the sensing group to medical facilities using wireless communications.
+In addition, research will be conducted to promote the safe and secure use of radio waves by protecting information and communications from unauthorized access and malicious attacks.